 - paying attention in a particular way, on purpose, in the present moment, without judgment.

 It’s about being more aware as you live and experience each moment – as the moment happens.
-It can be a useful way of calming yourself and focusing on what you’re doing.
+It can be a useful way of calming yourself, focusing and concentrating on what you’re doing.

 You can be mindful of your internal world – for example, sensations, breath and emotions.
 Or you can focus on what’s around you – for example, sights, sounds and smells.

 You can be mindful anywhere and with anything.
 For example, you can be mindful while you’re eating, walking, listening to music or sitting.

 You can use everyday moments to build and practise mindfulness.
 The more you practise, the more benefit you’ll get.